eea/volto-eea-design-system/website/docs/md_components/button_components/usage_markdown.md

 ### Don'ts

-- don't assign an action that should be assigned for a CTA or other variations of buttons
+- don't assign an action that should be assigned for a CTA (Call To Action) or other variations of buttons
 - don't use an icon when it is not relevant or necessary to the action

 ### When not to use

-- do not use for navigation
+- don't use for navigation
-- do not use for downloads
+- don't use for downloads
-- do not use when the primary action is negative - use secondary button
+- don't use when the primary action is negative - use secondary button
-- do not use when the action can't be undone, such as delete
+- don't use when the action can't be undone, such as delete

 ## Secondary Button